On the stability of utilitarian aggregation: Framework

 The set of all utilitarian aggregators of the elements of $\U$ is denoted by $\W$.
 We also define $\W_{+}$ as the subset of $\W$ of those utilitarian aggregators with $a_{i}\geq 0$ for all $i=1,\dots,N$, and $\W_{++}$ as the further subset of those $w$ with all $a_{i}>0$. \end{definition}

-According to Definition \ref{definition: utilitarian aggregators}, a utilitarian aggregator is a weighted sum $\sum_{i=1}^{N}a_{i}u_{i}+b\indic_{X}$ of the individual utilities with the indicator function of $X$.
+According to Definition \ref{definition: utilitarian aggregators}, a utilitarian aggregator is a weighted sum $\sum_{i=1}^{N}a_{i}u_{i}+b\indic_{X}$ of the individual utilities and the indicator function of $X$.
 The constant function $b\indic_{X}$ in the expression is a function with no oscillation.
-As anticipated above in equation (\ref{equation: u0 = w + r}) our approximately utilitarian results allow for an additional residual term $r$, which needs to be distinguished from that constant.
-In light of this, in the following proposition, we give two equivalent forms of what is meant for $u_{0}$ to be approximately a utilitarian aggregator of the elements of $\U$.
-Its proof relies on a straightforward geometric idea: any function with bounded oscillation can be adjusted to be approximately centered around zero, reducing its supremum norm to at most half of its oscillation.
+As anticipated above in equation (\ref{equation: u0 = w + r}), our approximately utilitarian results allow for an additional residual term $r$, which must be distinguished from that constant.
+In light of this, the following proposition presents two equivalent forms of what it means for $u_{0}$ to be approximately a utilitarian aggregator of the elements of $\U$.
+Its proof relies on a straightforward geometric idea: any function with bounded oscillation can be adjusted to be centered at zero, reducing its supremum norm to half of its oscillation.

 \begin{proposition} Suppose that $\epsilon\geq 0$.
-The following statements are equivalent. \begin{enumerate} \item[(i)] There exist real numbers $a_{1},\dots,a_{N}$, and a function $e\colon X\to \Re$ with $\omega(e)\leq \epsilon$, such that $u_{0}(x) = \sum_{i=1}^{N}a_{i}u_{i}(x) +e(x)$ for all $x\in X$. \item[(ii)] The function $u_{0}$ is $\frac{\epsilon}{2}$-close to a utilitarian aggregator, that is, for some $w\in\W$, we have that $\norm{u_{0} - w}_{\infty}\leq\frac{\epsilon}{2}$. \end{enumerate} Moreover, the equivalence also holds when we assume that $a_{i}\geq 0$ (respectively, $a_{i}>0$) for all $i=1,\dots,N$, and at the same time $\W$ is replaced by $\W_{+}$ (respectively, $\W_{++}$). \end{proposition}
+The following statements are equivalent. \begin{enumerate} \item[(i)] There exist real numbers $a_{1},\dots,a_{N}$ and a function $e\colon X\to \Re$ with $\omega_{e}(X)\leq \epsilon$, such that $u_{0}(x) = \sum_{i=1}^{N}a_{i}u_{i}(x) +e(x)$ for all $x\in X$. \item[(ii)] The function $u_{0}$ is $\frac{\epsilon}{2}$-close to a utilitarian aggregator, that is, for some $w\in\W$, we have that $\norm{u_{0} - w}_{\infty}\leq\frac{\epsilon}{2}$. \end{enumerate} Moreover, the equivalence also holds when we assume that $a_{i}\geq 0$ (respectively, $a_{i}>0$) for all $i=1,\dots,N$, and at the same time $\W$ is replaced by $\W_{+}$ (respectively, $\W_{++}$). \end{proposition}

 Proposition \ref{proposition: equivalent forms of approximation} says that for a fixed $\epsilon\geq 0$, we have two equivalent forms of viewing the utility function $u_{0}$ as approximately utilitarian.
-The first views $u_{0}$ as the combination of a weighted sum of the functions $u_{i}$ with a function $e$ whose oscillation is bounded by $\epsilon$.
+The first views $u_{0}$ as the linear average of the functions $u_{i}$ plus a function $e$ whose oscillation is bounded by $\epsilon$.
 Note that in the case of $\epsilon=0$ we are in a fully utilitarian setting where the function $e$ is constant, so $u_{0}$ coincides with an element of $\W$.
-The second states that, as mentioned in the Introduction and repeated below for convenience, $u_{0}$ is at a bounded distance from the set $\W$, with the meaning that
+The second states that, as mentioned in the Introduction and repeated below for convenience, $u_{0}$ is at a distance from the set $\W$ bounded by $\frac{\epsilon}{2}$, meaning that